Cluster expansion by transfer learning for phase stability predictions: Results and discussion

-It is worth emphasizing that further computational acceleration would be achieved by opting for a batch selection strategy at each iteration (as opposed to processing individual structures) and by conducting parallel DFT calculations for the selected batch.
+It is worth noting that further computational acceleration would be achieved by opting for a batch selection strategy at each iteration (as opposed to processing individual structures) and by conducting parallel DFT calculations for the selected batch.
 To assess the effectiveness of this approach, we conducted a test by calculating the DFT energy for 5 or 10 structures in each iteration.
 The results demonstrated a marginal increase in the number of DFT calculations required.
-With a batch of 5, the model achieved convergence after 105 DFT calculations, while for a batch of 10, convergence was attained after 110 DFT calculations [Fig.~\ref{area}(d)].
+With a batch of 5, the model achieved convergence after 105 DFT calculations, while for a batch of 10, convergence was attained after 110 DFT calculations.
 In contrast, the single-structure selection approach reached convergence after 100 DFT calculations.
-Therefore, it is advisable to employ batch selection to maximize time savings in generating cluster expansions.
+Therefore, it is advisable to employ batch selection to minimize computational time in generating accurate cluster expansions.